-These pork loin steaks turn out juicy, golden, and full of flavor every time, thanks to a simple garlic and lemon herb marinade and a hot pan.
+This quick pork loin steak recipe delivers juicy, golden-brown steaks in just 15 minutes, thanks to a simple garlic-lemon herb marinade and a sizzling hot pan.
 If dry pork has ever let you down, this is the fix.

 The key to juicy steaks is the marinade.
-I can't stress enough how important it is to use simple ingredients to tenderize and add layers of flavor to your meat.
-The best part is that you probably have all the marinade ingredients already in your pantry.
-Complete your meal with these Parmesan Crusted Potatoes, they’re golden, garlicky, and made to impress with any seared meat.
+Simple ingredients tenderize the meat and build flavor fast.
+You probably have everything you need already in your pantry.
+Complete your meal with these Parmesan Crusted Potatoes; they're golden, garlicky, and made to impress with any seared meat.

 Jump to:

 - Boneless pork loin steaks.
-Boneless pork steak loins are my favorite, but you can also use bone-in.
+Boneless are my favorite, but you can also use bone-in.

 See the recipe card below for the remaining ingredients and quantities.